John Rustad: Resignation

-Since Rustad became leader, the BC Conservatives have overtaken BC United (formerly the BC Liberals until 2023) as the second most popular party in the province and are competing with the BC NDP for most popular.
-An Abacus Data poll in December 2023 put the Conservatives' popular vote share at 26 percent, ahead of BC United at 17 percent but behind the BC NDP at 44 percent.
-Later in August 2024, two months before the provincial election, a Mainstreet Research poll placed the Conservatives' popular vote share at 39 percent, ahead of both BC United at 12 percent and the BC NDP at 36 percent.
+On December 3, 2025, 20 caucus members signed a letter calling for Rustad to resign his position as leader.
+The party's board of directors passed a resolution ousting him as leader, and appointed Surrey-White Rock MLA Trevor Halford as interim leader.
+In a statement, the party said that Rustad was too "professionally incapacitated" to continue as leader.
+However, in the immediate aftermath, five Conservative MLAs refused to acknowledge the board's decision and said that Rustad remained party leader, and Rustad himself rejected the board's decision and declared that he was still the leader of the party.
+The next day, the Western Standard reported that Rustad would step down as leader, and shortly thereafter announced that he had resigned, seeking to avoid what he described as a "civil war" within the party.
+During his resignation speech, he announced that he would not stand for re-election at the next election.

+On September 18, 2026, Rustad, Trevor Halford, and Claire Rattée were removed from the Conservative caucus by Rustad's successor as leader, Kerry-Lynne Findlay.
+They were readmitted to the party on September 21, following the resignation of Findlay a day prior.

 Political positions

 Climate change

 Rustad's position on the validity of climate change science is unclear.
 In 2024, he claimed that "climate change is real" on the CBC show Power and Politics.
 In the same year, he also told the Globe and Mail editorial board that it is false that human beings emitting carbon dioxide causes climate change.
 Regardless of his belief in climate change, Rustad does not believe that any action should be taken at the provincial level, stating, “There is nothing we can do, as a province, to be able to address this.”